jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

    transition)

-7. **Maintain context in workspaces** (keep files organized by project or effort in a folder that can be persisted, won't get lost, and includes content, metadata, actions, settings, selections, caches, history, etc.)
+7. **Maintain context in workspaces** (keep files organized by project or effort in a folder that can be persisted, won’t get lost, and includes content, metadata, actions, settings, selections, caches, history, etc.)

 8. **Maintain metadata on files** (so you always know where each piece of content comes